 - If the ticket involved a motor vehicle accident, a letter from your insurance company stating all property/personal injury damages have been paid in full.

 Email correspondence may be sent to firstname.lastname@example.org.
 Please do not use mail, fax, or a phone call.
+While you should receive a prompt response, if you do not receive a reply within one week, please resend.

 Once you receive the City Prosecutor’s proposal, you may choose to accept it by following the instructions included in the email.
 If you reject the proposal, please advise the Court and they will inform you of your trial date.
 All offers are final.